GeekBerry/js-conflux-sdk/README.md

 * **Returns**

-`Promise.<object>` The gas used and storage occupied for the simulated call/transaction.
+`Promise.<object>` The gas used and storage collateralized for the simulated call/transaction.
-- `BigInt` gasUsed: The gas used in Drip
+- `BigInt` gasUsed: The gas used.
-- `BigInt` storageOccupied: The storage occupied in Drip
+- `BigInt` storageCollateralized: The storage collateralized in bytes.

 ----------------------------------------